Panasonic G10 versus Olympus E-450

 |Panasonic G1 (⇒ lft | rgt)||1440||no||3.0||460||swivel||no||4001||3.0||10.5||no|

-Both the Lumix G10 and the E-450 have been discontinued, but can regularly be found used on ebay.
-The Lumix G10 was replaced by the Panasonic G3, while the E-450 does not have a direct successor.
+Both the G10 and the E-450 have been discontinued, but can regularly be found used on eBay.
+The G10 was replaced by the Panasonic G3, while the E-450 does not have a direct successor.

 So how do things add up?
-Is the Panasonic G10 better than the Olympus E-450 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Panasonic G10 and the Olympus E-450?
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-G10:

 - More detail: Offers more megapixels (12 vs 10MP) with a 10% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 720/30p movies.